Willis Nichols Hawley: Biography

 Hawley was born in the village of Hawleyville, located in Newtown, Connecticut, on August 9, 1875.
 He came from an old Connecticut family.
 His parents were Homer Augustus Hawley, farmer, and Grace (Nichols) Hawley, homemaker.
 Willis was the eldest of three children, including Sarah Louisa Hawley (born 1879) and James Shepard Hawley (born 1881).
 He spent three years at Newtown Academy starting in 1891.

 Hawley enrolled at Storrs Agricultural College in the fall of 1895.
 He pursued the three-year agricultural program and was a member of the Class of 1898.
 "Quiet and unassuming," he received good grades, played right end on the Connecticut Aggies football maet, and participated in the Shakespearean Club on campus.
 A crack shot, he claimed to have bagged 39 groundhogs in one afternoon.
 Hawley served as the student leader and first lieutenant of the college's cadet company, overseen by Professor Henry A. Ballou.
 He graduated in spring 1898.

 In June 1898, soon after the Spanish–American War erupted, Hawley volunteered for the US Army along with four classmates.
 He served as first sergeant (or orderly sergeant) of Company H, Third Regiment, Connecticut Volunteer Infantry.
 The unit was raised in Stonington and was stationed at Camp George Meade in Pennsylvania.
 In September, Hawley spent a six-day furlough visiting friends in Storrs.

 During the war, disease ran rampant in the overcrowded and unsanitary military encampments in the United States.
 "Typhoid fever and not Spanish bayonets was the principal hazard of war," observed college historian Walter Stemmons.
-Typhoid fever infected 20,000 recruits in 1898, killing more than 1,500 of them—far more deaths than the number of troops killed in action.
+Typhoid fever infected 20,000 recruits in 1898, killing more than 1,500 of them—far more than the number of troops killed in action.
 Hawley was among typhoid's victims.

 Hawley was taken sick at Camp Meade on November 1.
 He was hospitalized first at the division hospital and then at the American Red Cross hospital in Philadelphia, but the fever worsened and he died at 1:30 p.m. on November 19, 1898, at the age of 23.
 His mother was by his side when he died.
 The cause of death was typhoid fever.
 Hawley never saw combat.